 The result is a range of very refined, sophisticated pieces of jewelry of great lightness and surprising shapes.

-Some of the tools and materials are available at the school, some are at the students’ expense, expect to spend about 80 Euros in materials.
+Some of the tools and materials are available at the School, some are at the students’ expense.
+Expect to spend about 100 Euros in materials.

 Basic theory, understanding of special properties of metal, forming and character of the metal sheet.
 Cutting of the sheet blank and its initial forming on specific stakes.
 Control and management of the metal’s movements.
 Stretching and compression of the metal.
 Hammering and planishing.